elk-audio/elk-docs/documents/mind_devkit_image.md

 Most of the relevant ELK-related components are placed in the home directory of `minddev` user (`~` in the following):

-  * `~/audio`   : useful audio test tones to test FX plugins, 48KHz stereo 24bit .wav
+  * `~/audio`   : useful audio test tones to test FX plugins, 48KHz stereo 24bit .wav.
-  * `~/bin`     : ELK-related binaries and helper scripts
+  * `~/bin`     : ELK-related binaries and helper scripts.
-  * `~/doc`     : ELK documentation files, in Markdown and .pdf format
+  * `~/doc`     : ELK documentation files, in Markdown and .pdf format.
-  * `~/plugins` : prebuilt binaries for MDA example plugins
+  * `~/plugins` : prebuilt binaries for MDA example plugins.
-  * `~/work`    : developer tools and libraries
+  * `~/work`    : developer tools and libraries.

 # Included tools

 These are all installed in `/home/minddev/work` :

   * `vst2-cmake` : CMake project for (cross) compiling VsT2 plugins.
-See README.md in that directory
+See README.md in that directory.
   * `vst3-template` : CMake project for VST3 plugins, with examples for RT/non-RT communication.
   * `JUCE` : JUCE framework (redistributed in GPL form), with Projucer built for this machine (installed in ~/bin), patches to allow the creation of headless Linux VST plugins that can be hosted by Sushi running on ELK dev boards.
-  * `juce-examples` : custom examples of Linux headless plugins to be tested in Sushi (including a 4 in / 6 outs plugin)
+  * `juce-examples` : custom examples of Linux headless plugins to be tested in Sushi (including a 4 in / 6 outs plugin).
-  * `MrsWatson` : offline VsT2 host for testing purposes, redistributed under BSD license
+  * `MrsWatson` : offline VsT2 host for testing purposes, redistributed under BSD license.
   * `sushi` : MIND's audio host compiled for this virtual machine, can be used to test plugins before running them  on the board, either offline or in real-time with JACK/ALSA.
-See README.md in the directory
+See README.md in the directory.
   * `twine` : library for easily accessing Xenomai subsystems from audio plugins.
 Full source code included.

 Other significant tools installed system-wide:

   * JACK audio toolkit : start the JACK server using Cadence (already configured), or the `start_jack` script.
-    Only audio output is supported by VirtualBox, and latency is very high
+    Only audio output is supported by VirtualBox, and latency is very high.
-  * Catia : JACK graphical patchbay to connect JACK applications (including sushi)
+  * Catia : JACK graphical patchbay to connect JACK applications (including sushi).
-  * Carla : JACK VST host that can be used to test plugins (including GUI)
+  * Carla : JACK VST host that can be used to test plugins (including GUI).
-  * Audacity : load .wav files here and connect it to Sushi to simulate physical input signals
+  * Audacity : load .wav files here and connect it to Sushi to simulate physical input signals.